 Ever played a computer game where you couldn’t just wander anywhere?

-While there are games that allow much more freedom, the majority of single player affairs are designed to guide players through a level along a predefined path, where they can interact with game-generated characters, puzzles and traps.
+While there are games that allow much more freedom, the majority of single player games are designed to guide players through a level along a predefined path, where they can interact with game-generated characters, puzzles and traps.

 In many respects, a website should be much the same – because the majority of visitors will arrive at a common entrance, before travelling to the pages that they’re most interested in.